Table of Contents

 Filtered shower heads

-To prevent water deposit on your shower tiles and doors, you may opt for a filtered shower head.
-Specifically, a water softener system would be helpful but it does come with some drawbacks.
-The filters need regular replacement and this may be quite a hassle, but for its benefits, definitely worth it!
+You may opt for a filtered shower head to prevent water deposits on your shower tiles and doors.
+Specifically, a water softener system would be helpful, but it has some drawbacks.
+The filters need regular replacement, which may be quite a hassle, but for its benefits, it’s worth it!

 Pros